-The evidence-based writing pieces involve W.4 (produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience).
+The evidence-based writing pieces involve W.2 and W.4 (produce clear and coherent informative /explanatory texts in which the development, organization, and style are appropriate to task, purpose, and audience).

 HOW THIS UNIT ASSESSES STUDENT LEARNING

 The unit's primary instructional focus is on making evidence-based claims as readers and writers.
 Parts 1-3 develop the reading skill.